top of page

 13. Vitamin K

 1. There are multiple forms of vitamin K found in supplements.
 The most common are K1 and K2 ( MK-7 and MK-4).
-Look for products that have a combination of vitamin K types or only the MK-4 (the best form).
+Look for products that have a combination of vitamin K1 and K2 types.
 Avoid products that only use the K2 MK-7 form, as this form may not pass well from the placenta to the fetus.

 14. Calcium